Kometa-Team/Kometa/docs/defaults/sources.md

 ### Studios Collections

-The Studio collections use the [dynamic collections](../files/dynamic.md) system with a default include list and some default add-ons to consolidate some of the studios.
+The Studio collections use the [dynamic collections](../files/dynamic.md) system with a default include list and some default addons to consolidate some of the studios.

 If you are interested in seeing the lists that are used for the studio collections, you can find them here.